-Used cars tend to have fewer warranty options than their brand-new counterparts, but the policies can be just as daunting to understand.
+CARS.COM — Used cars tend to have fewer warranty options than their brand-new counterparts, but the policies can be just as daunting to understand.
 For one, they rarely mirror a new car's powertrain, bumper-to-bumper or accessory policy.
 Instead, they can be a mixed bag of coverage.

 Most policies carry deductibles, partly because automakers don't technically classify them as warranties.
 Like most insurance policies, many of these so-called warranties are strictly contractual to minimize the company's liability.

-Basic used: In most states, dealerships and private parties are allowed to sell a car as-is, without a warranty.
-Dealers will sometimes offer a minimal warranty to help sell the car.
-These policies are rudimentary, offering to pay some percentage for example, 50 percent of parts and labor for specific components that fail.
+- Basic used: In most states, dealerships and private parties are allowed to sell a car as-is, without a warranty.
+Dealers will sometimes offer a minimal warranty to help sell the vehicle.
+These policies are rudimentary, offering to pay some percentage — for example, 50 percent of parts and labor for specific components that fail.
 They have a limited shelf life, though, and often expire anywhere from 30 days to a year after the purchase of the car.

-Implied: Implied warranties are required in a handful of states that don't allow a used car to be sold as-is.
+- Implied: Implied warranties are required in a handful of states that don't allow a used car to be sold as-is.
 In such situations, sellers can only sell what could reasonably be called a motor vehicle, meaning it has to run.
 In such cases, if the buyer drove the car for a week and the wheels fell off, and a mechanic could prove that whatever caused the failure existed at the time of sale, the seller might be obligated to make repairs.

-Aftermarket accessories: Aftermarket accessories range from high-tech stereos to high-boost turbochargers.
-They're seldom covered by new-car warranties, and some of the most invasive add-ons can void a car's original warranty.
+- Aftermarket accessories: Aftermarket accessories range from high-tech stereos to high-boost turbochargers.
+They're seldom covered by new-car warranties and some of the most invasive add-ons can void a car's original warranty.
 In response, aftermarket manufacturers frequently offer their own warranties; read them carefully, as they tend to cover only the aftermarket component, not any original parts that might be affected.

-Replacement parts: Parts bought from a dealership to replace defective ones generally carry limited warranties, sometimes with mileage limits.
-Some automakers have separate policies for replacement batteries, and those policies can last considerably longer.
+- Replacement parts: Parts bought from a dealership to replace defective ones generally carry limited warranties, sometimes with mileage limits.
+Some automakers have separate policies for replacement batteries and those policies can last considerably longer.